syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 SfDataGrid allows you to apply sorting on its data by setting the [SfDataGrid.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AllowSorting.html) property to true.

- As we disscussed above.
+ As we discussed above.
 You can apply sorting to SfDataGrid via stroyboard refer the below images.

  ![](SfDataGrid_images/GettinStarted_AllowSorting_StoryBoard_SfDataGrid.png)